What is gender discrimination?

 For more details on how the EEOC process works and to answer some frequently asked questions, check out our article on sexual harassment.
 While not all gender discrimination is sexual harassment, the same rules apply.

-What to do if you witness gender discrimination
+What to do if you witness gender discrimination in the office

 If you witness gender discrimination in the workplace, you should take steps to align yourself with what is right—aka the law.
 You won’t put yourself in jeopardy by becoming an ally because the law protects you from retaliation.
 Here a few steps to take (they’ll sound oddly familiar):